-A compelling multimodal representation depends heavily on minimizing, to imperceptible levels, the time lag between the operator effecting changes in the haptic model and the result of that change appearing on the visual display.
-A reasonable visual update rate (20+ frames per second) is not currently possible with the MIT holovideo system, principally due to the speed at which we can communicate with and update the display.
-The effect of the resulting system lag, on the order of 0.5 sec., is that
+A compelling multimodal representation depends heavily on minimizing, to imperceptible levels, the time lag between the operator effecting changes in the haptic model and the result of that change appearing on the visual display [11].
+A reasonable visual update rate (20+ frames per second) is not currently possible on holovideo, principally due to the speed at which we can communicate with and update the display.
+The effect of the resulting system lag, on the order of 0.5 sec., is that an operator can see the stylus tip penetrating into the holographic surface before the surface is apparently subtracted away.
+Higher bandwidth spatial light modulators, efficient data compression techniques, improvements in computation speed, and higher bandwidth data pipelines will all help to alleviate this problem in future generations of the holovideo system.